Bud Abbott: Strain and split

 The team's popularity waned in the mid-1950s, and the IRS demanded substantial back taxes, forcing the partners (both of whom had been free spenders and serious gamblers) to sell most of their assets, including the rights to many of their films.
 When the team's long-term contract with Universal was up in 1954, they demanded more money than the studio was willing to pay, and they were dropped after 14 years at the studio.

-In November 1956, Costello was the subject of the Ralph Edwards-produced TV show This Is Your Life.
+In November 1956, Costello was the subject of the Ralph Edwards–produced TV show This Is Your Life.
 A month later the team opened in Las Vegas.
-Unfortunately, the act went badly.
+The act went badly.
 Witnesses differ on exactly what happened (one version has Costello leading a drunk Abbott off the stage), but the accounts agree that Abbott's timing had slowed down noticeably, throwing Costello's responses off and embarrassing him.

 Abbott and Costello split in 1957, shortly before Costello appeared on Steve Allen's variety show.
-Costello made solo appearances on several TV shows, including the Steve Allen show, and did one film, The Thirty-Foot Bride of Candy Rock (released posthumously in 1959.)
+Costello made solo appearances on several TV shows, including the Steve Allen show, and did one film, The Thirty-Foot Bride of Candy Rock (released posthumously in 1959).
 Costello died on March 3, 1959.

 Later years

 Abbott faced financial difficulties in the late 1950s when the IRS disallowed $500,000 in tax exemptions which forced him to sell his home and come out of semi-retirement.

 In 1960, Abbott began performing with a new partner, Candy Candido, to good reviews.
 But Abbott called it quits, remarking that "No one could ever live up to Lou."
 The following year, Abbott played a straight role in a dramatic television episode of General Electric Theater titled "The Joke's on Me".
 In 1962, he was interviewed by NBC's Jack Lescoulie, in a nostalgic segment.
-That year, as it's reported, Abbott was considered for a cameo in Stanley Kramer's comedy "It's a Mad, Mad, Mad, Mad World".
+That year, as it's reported, Abbott was considered for a cameo in Stanley Kramer's comedy It's a Mad, Mad, Mad, Mad World.
 In 1964, he suffered the first in a series of strokes and recuperated at the Motion Picture Country Home.
 The following year, he was filmed on the set of the Elvis Presley movie, Frankie and Johnny, with Barbara Stanwyck, Frank Sinatra and other celebrities when Presley donated $50,000 to the Motion Picture Relief Fund to help its $40 million building and endowment drive.
 In 1967, Abbott provided his own voice for the Hanna-Barbera animated series The Abbott and Costello Cartoon Show.
 Stan Irwin provided the voice of Lou Costello.